SNOmad1/Cardinal-Project/README.md

 ### Presentation Layer

-The UI is a single-page application powered by [router.js](https://github.com/somebeaver/Router.js).
+All app UIs are a single-page applications powered by [router.js](https://github.com/somebeaver/Router.js).
 UI components are [Lowrider.js](https://github.com/somebeaver/Lowrider.js) web components.
 Components are typically designed for a single purpose in single app, but they can also be shared between apps (e.g., the settings panel is shared between all apps).

 Templates are handled by [html.js](https://github.com/somebeaver/html.js), which implements rudimentary templating features like `{{mustache-tags}}`, and nested templates.